-Trading windows - Advance notification required
+a) Trading windows - Advance notification required

-- 1) During any of the following trading window periods: - the 4 week period commencing at 10.00am on the next trading day after the announcement to ASX of half-yearly results; - the 4 week period commencing at 10.00am on the next trading day after the announcement to ASX of the preliminary final statement or full year results; - the 4 week period commencing at 10.00am on the next trading day after the holding of the Annual General Meeting (assuming an update of the full year's results is given at the meeting); - any additional periods the Board determines from time to time,
+During any of the following trading window periods:

+- the 4 week period commencing at 10.00am on the next trading day after the announcement to ASX of half-yearly results; - the 4 week period commencing at 10.00am on the next trading day after the announcement to ASX of the preliminary final statement or full year results; - the 4 week period commencing at 10.00am on the next trading day after the holding of the Annual General Meeting (assuming an update of the full year's results is given at the meeting); - any additional periods the Board determines from time to time.

-Directors and senior executives must notify of any dealing in the Company's securities (including any dealing by one of their Connected Persons) as follows:
+The Relevant Person must give written notice of any dealing in the Company's securities (including any dealing by one of their Connected Persons) as follows:

-- the Chair of the Board must notify the Board or the Chair of the Finance, Audit and Risk Committee in advance of any proposed dealing; - any other Director of the Company (including the CEO) must notify the Chair of the Board in advance of any proposed dealing; and - any senior executive must notify the CEO.
+- the Chair of the Board must notify the Board or the Chair of the Finance, Audit and Risk Committee in advance of any proposed dealing; - any other Director of the Company (including the CEO) must notify the Chair of the Board in advance of any proposed dealing: - any senior executive must notify the CEO in advance of any proposed dealing; and - all other employees must notify the Company Secretary in advance of any proposed dealing.